webdacjs/sort-objects-array/README.md

 # sort-objects-array

 This tiny and fast module performs the sort of an Array of objects with the property required.
 The module returns a new copy of the array so the original is not mutated.
+The module even support the sort objects (but they get transformed to and array of objects first)

 The module doesn't have any external dependencies (only tape to run the tests).

 ## Install